• On Linux, Neovim, CLI tools, and general productivity

 Step-by-Step Guide: Installing NixOS on VirtualBox for librephoenix's NixOS Config

-Image generated by DALL-E-3 TL;DR Download the Minimal ISO image and follow the Manual Installation to install librephoenix-nixos-config.
+TL;DR Download the Minimal ISO image and follow the Manual Installation to install librephoenix-nixos-config.
 I can’t stress this enough: DO NOT use any graphical ISO images like GNOME or Plasma Desktop!
 Use the Minimal ISO image not because we’re trying to be cool but because we want to make it work.
-Introduction If you think it’s as straightforward as installing Ubuntu, you’re in for a big surprise....
+Introduction If you think it’s as straightforward as installing Ubuntu, you’re in for a big surprise.
+There are so many gotchas along the way that I have to write it down for my future self, and hopefully for some other poor souls that stumble upon this article. ...

 March 10, 2024 · 6 min